pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmengineclose0.md

 ## -remarks

 A callout driver calls the **FwpmEngineClose0** function to close a session to the filter engine that was previously opened by a call to the [FwpmEngineOpen0](/windows-hardware/drivers/ddi/fwpmk/nf-fwpmk-fwpmengineopen0) function.

+**FwpmEngineClose0** is a specific version of **FwpmEngineClose**.
+See [WFP Version-Independent Names and Targeting Specific Versions of Windows](/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows) for more information.

 ## -see-also